 We ask that students post electronic copies of their theses at the Washington University Libraries Open Scholarship repository.
 The repository is a service of the Libraries to provide free access to the scholarly output of the university.
 More information about the repository is available on the “About” page at openscholarship.wustl.edu.
 Open Scholarship already contains several senior honors projects.
 You can find examples listed under Student Publications in two folders – Undergraduate Theses–Restricted and Undergraduate Theses–Unrestricted.

 Students may perform the research work on which they will report as volunteers, for pay, or for academic credit.
 An hour of work may not earn both money and credit.
 Students should not be paid for time spent writing theses, but may count that time toward academic credit.
 Seniors may use Physics 499 and/or Physics 500 to sign up for credit.
-These courses require manual enrollment; your advisor will request that Sarah Akin register you for the class and appropriate number of credit hours.
+These courses require manual enrollment; your advisor will request that you be registered for the class with the appropriate number of credit hours.
 A University-wide guideline is one unit of credit for three hours per week of research work.